ronsaffron/gobi_purchase_check/README.md

 ## Change Log

-**The original GobiChecker project notes in its documentation that "currently GobiChecker is only for institutions with both an IZ and NZ."
-What has not been noted in detail in this change log is the work completed to establish compatibility for institutions with only and IZ.
-However, all other substantive changes are noted below.**
+The original GobiChecker project notes in its documentation that "currently GobiChecker is only for institutions with both an IZ and NZ."
+What has not been noted in detail in this change log is the work completed to establish compatibility for institutions with only an IZ.
+However, all other substantive changes are noted below.

 **gobi/__init__.py**